Justin-Bee/Units/README.md

       height="80">](https://play.google.com/store/apps/details?id=com.bee.units&hl=en_US)

 This is the source code for the android app Units.
 Units is written in Kotlin.
 It uses a navigation drawer layout with fragments.
+My inspiration behind this app was just to experiment with Kotlin.

 ## Copyright and License